Three dogs secured after Egdon attack on toddler

 Three dogs have been secured following an attack on a two-year-old boy that left him in a critical condition, police have confirmed.

-The toddler was seriously injured at an address in Egdon, Worcestershire, at about 11:20 BST on Monday.
+He was seriously hurt at an address in Egdon, Worcestershire, on Monday.

 West Mercia Police said the dogs had been removed from the property and there was no risk to the public.

+The attack followed a boy's mauling in Staffordshire at the weekend, over which two men have been arrested, police said on Tuesday.

-Supt Rebecca Love said a "thorough investigation" was under way after the "upsetting incident".
+Supt Rebecca Love from the West Mercia force said a "thorough investigation" into the "upsetting" Egdon attack was under way.

 She added: "Our thoughts remain with the child and his family at this difficult time.